Chair of the Board of DNDi and the Medicines Patent Pool Foundation

-Besides her responsibilities in France, Marie-Paule Kieny is the Chair of the Board of the Drugs for Neglected Diseases initiative (DNDi, Switzerland) and of the Medicines Patent Pool Foundation (MPPF, Switzerland).
-She is Vice-Chair of the Board of the Global Antibiotic Research and Development Partnership (GARDP, Switzerland), member of the Board of Directors of the Human Vaccine Project (HVP, USA), of Fondation Mérieux (France), and of the Solthis association (France).
-She is an independent non-executive Director of bioMérieux (France).
-She participates in the scientific councils of several organizations active in the field of health.
+Dr Marie-Paule Kieny is the Chair of the Board of the Drugs for Neglected Diseases initiative (DNDi, Switzerland) and of the Medicines Patent Pool Foundation (MPPF, Switzerland).
+She is also a member of the Board of Directors of Fondation Mérieux (France) and an independent non-executive Director of bioMérieux (France).
+Dr Kieny participates in the scientific councils of several organizations active in the field of health.

 Until June 2017, Dr Kieny served as Assistant Director-General for Health Systems and Innovation at the World Health Organization.
 Her leadership at WHO included coordinating WHO’s R&D efforts during the Ebola epidemic in West Africa from 2014 to 2016 and conceptualizing the WHO R&D Blueprint, a global preparedness plan for emerging disease outbreaks.
 Prior to joining WHO, Marie-Paule Kieny held leading research positions in the public and private sectors in France.

 Dr Kieny received her PhD in Microbiology from the University of Montpelier (1980), where she was also awarded a University Diploma in Economics, and her Diplôme d’Habilitation à Diriger des Recherches from the University of Strasbourg in 1995.
 She has published over 350 articles and reviews, mainly in the areas of infectious diseases, immunology, vaccinology, and health systems.